New MNR Committee spells out Eastern Ontario’s deer situation

 doefawns

-66 thoughts on “New MNR Committee spells out Eastern Ontario’s deer situation”
+66 Replies to “New MNR Committee spells out Eastern Ontario’s deer situation”

 1. WOW the last meeting I attended in port hope .
 I asked the head bioligist for our area what the deer carrying capasity was and he said he did not know . i also asked him what the deer population was right now and he said I dont know I found this very disturbing and now all of a sudden the people in the east have these numbers.
 I think it is time for a mandatory deer harvest report, for some of you that think this is crazy .
 I hunt in Virginia and ever deer that is harvested must be reported, and they shoot 10x more deer than we do